God in Abrahamic religions: Unitarianism

-A small minority of Christians, largely coming under the heading of Unitarianism, hold Non-trinitarian conceptions of God.
+A small minority of Christians, largely coming under the headings of Unitarianism and Unitarian Universalism, hold Non-trinitarian conceptions of God.
+Unitarian Christians affirm the unitary nature of God as the singular and unique creator of the universe, believe that Jesus Christ was inspired by God in his moral teachings and that he is the savior of mankind, but he is not equal to God himself.
+The churchmanship of Unitarianism generally reject the doctrine of original sin, and may include liberal denominations or Unitarian Christian denominations that are more conservative, with the latter being known as biblical Unitarians.

+The birth of the Unitarian faith is proximate to the Radical Reformation, beginning almost simultaneously among the Protestant Polish Brethren in the Polish–Lithuanian Commonwealth and in the Principality of Transylvania in the mid-16th century; the first Unitarian Christian denomination known to have emerged during that time was the Unitarian Church of Transylvania, founded by the Unitarian preacher and theologian Ferenc Dávid (c.
+1520 – 1579).
+As is typical of dissenters and nonconformists, Unitarianism does not constitute one single Christian denomination; rather, it refers to a collection of both existing and extinct Christian groups (whether historically related to each other or not) that share a common theological concept of the unitary nature of God.

 Islam

 In Islam, God (Allah) (ٱللَّٰه, [ɑɫˈɫɑː(h)], lit. "the God") is the supreme being, all-powerful and all-knowing creator, sustainer, ordainer, and judge of the universe.
 Islam puts a heavy emphasis on the conceptualization of God as strictly singular (tawhid).
-He is considered to be unique (wahid) and inherently one (ahad), all-merciful and omnipotent.
+He is considered to be unique (wahid) and inherently one of them (ahad), all-merciful and omnipotent.
 According to the Quran, there are 99 Names of God (al-asma al-husna, lit. meaning: "The best names") each of which evoke a distinct characteristic of God.
 All these names refer to Allah, considered to be the supreme and all-comprehensive divine Arabic name.
 Among the 99 names of God, the most famous and most frequent of these names are "the Entirely Merciful" (al-Rahman) and "the Especially Merciful" (al-Rahim).